-- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our second Dark Skies Festival (18 – 26 February 2017) – stargazing, wildlife and ghost walks, starlight runs, games,activities and much more, from Hawes to the Moors and shores!
+- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our fourth Dark Skies Festival (15 February - 3 March 2019).
+Expect stargazing, night zips, wildlife and ghost walks, starlight runs and bike rides, games, activities and more, from Hawes to the Moors and shores!
 The full programme schedule and booking details for 2019 will be available on the Festival website later in 2018.

 - Scarborough and Ryedale Astronomical Society (SARAS) holds stargazing events in Dalby Forest on the first Friday of most months between October and March each year between 8pm and 9.30pm.
 Check their website for the latest dates.